 There are lots of sports watches to choose from with built-in GPS, but the selection is quite limited when it comes to fitness bands.
 This is our overview of the few that fall into this latter group.
-We expect the selection to become much wider during 2022.
+We expect the selection to become much wider in 2023.

 Fitbit Charge 5 – our top pick for the best activity tracker with built-in GPS